moonspore/examples/setup.md

 11. Pressed the "Accept Invite" button on Bob's agent

 ### Confirming the connection between the two React Native edge agents
-1. Added a method to the React Native app to display a list of connections
+1. Added a method to the `/server/mywallet/App.js` file to display a list of connections for the React Native app
 ```javascript
 const listConnections = async () => {
   var connections = await agent.connections.getAll();